amineHY/AI-LAB/README.md

-# AI-lab: The ideal development environment for Data Scientists to develop and export machine learning model for production
+# AI-lab: The ideal development environment for Data Scientists to develop and export machine learning models for production

 ![All in one solution for data science](AI-lab_logos.png)